PLACE MATTERS

 Our Funders & Partners

-The Place Matters project has been supported by a collective of funders including the Annie E. Casey Foundation, the Maine Juvenile Justice Advisory Group, the Bingham Program, the Maine Department of Corrections, the Maine Office of Behavioral Health, the Permanent Commission on the Status of Racial, Indigenous & Tribal Populations, the Administrative Office of the Courts, the Rocking Moon Foundation, the Maine Economic Improvement Fund, and the John T. Gorman Foundation.
+The Place Matters project has been supported by a collective of funders including the Annie E. Casey Foundation, the Maine Juvenile Justice Advisory Group, the Bingham Program, the Maine Department of Corrections, the Maine Office of Behavioral Health, the Permanent Commission on the Status of Racial, Indigenous & Tribal Populations, the Administrative Office of the Courts, the Rocking Moon Foundation, the Maine Economic Improvement Fund, the Aspen Foundation, and the John T. Gorman Foundation.
 We have also collaborated on federal grants from the Office of Juvenile Justice and Delinquency Prevention programs, the Bureau of Justice Assistance, and more.
 Thank you to all of our past and present sponsors for supporting our work.

-We work with many statewide and local community partners to collaborate on research, evaluation, and programmatic initiatives.
+We work with many statewide and local community partners to collaborate on research, evaluation, and strategic initiatives.
 We are always open to new and expanding partnerships and can help with strategic design, research, evaluation, and more.
 Reach out if you are interested in partnering with us.

 Land Acknowledgement